interwebology/kubernetes_restart_nodes_automation/README.md

-# Full Kube Monitor App - Sends Alerts If Nodes stay NotReady for over 5 Minutes.
+# Restart or Alert On Nodes That stay NotReady for over 5 Minutes.

 **This was meant to reboot nodes in lab environments which it could still be used for with small adjustments to the script**